AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 _**Accordingly, skip to step 13 -- the "normal command" is the only command required to change the scene**_

-The H6065 JSON fron Govee provides the "scenceParam" (for "Star") in base64 as:
+The H6065 JSON from Govee provides the "scenceParam" (for "Star") in base64 as:

 ```
 EgAAAAAnFQ8DAAEFAAgAEokAEokAEon/2DH/2DEAEokAEokAEok=